Matcham89/local-k8s/README.md

 ### Overview

-This is a simple Flask web application that displays an `APP_MESSAGE`, a Vault secret (`SECRET_NAME`), and another environment variable (`OTHER_SECRET`) on a web page.
+This is a simple Flask web application that displays an `APP_MESSAGE`, a Vault secret (`SECRET`), and another environment variable (`OTHER_SECRET`) on a web page.
 The application is designed to be configurable via environment variables, which can be set to customize the displayed messages and secrets.

 ### Features